karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

        docker --version
        ```

      - If Docker is installed, the command will display the Docker version.
-Proceed to Jenkins installation.
+Proceed to *Jenkins installation*.
      - If Docker is not installed, continue with the installation steps provided below.

 3. **Set up Docker's apt repository:**